 Many people consider the road to be solely a means between point A and point B, they are how you get to the pretty, scenic places that you want to go.
 But I’ve spent a lot of time driving all over the United States, including two major road trips of the American West (definitely some of the most scenic drives!), and plenty of other smaller trips, and one thing you begin to realize is that some roads are destinations unto themselves, which is why I put together this post of the most scenic drives in America.

 These drives aren’t just a road to something beautiful, they are jaw-dropping on their own and will have you constantly looking for places to pull over so you can take more photos.

 I think everybody should spend a little time driving aimlessly around the country, getting to know it’s places, history, and people just a little better.

-Here are 15 of the most-scenic and amazing roads that I’ve personally driven in the United States.
+Here are 15 of the most scenic drives and most amazing roads that I’ve personally driven in the United States.
 The American Road Trip remains one of the greatest ways to see the country, to take in its beauty and majesty.

 So fill up your gas tank and get your camera ready, here are my 15 favorite scenic drives in the USA.

 1. Olympic Peninsula Loop, Washington

 Highway 101 is a road that is extremely familiar to me, having grown up nearby and spent much time exploring the area but is always special.